EganJ/Git-Tracking/README.md

+# WARNING
+Mostly broken

-﻿# A Repository Tracking System
+# A Repository Tracking System
 This repository is meant to contain a variety of tools for tracking and managing git repositories. gittracker.bat is for creation and initialization of repos, taking the link to the repo as a parameter for cloning and the link and the folder name as the parameters for creating a new repository.
 Does not yet work with moving exisiting repositories.